Eastern Connecticut State University

 3 - Drug Abuse:

-3.1 The unprescribed use, possession, sale, purchase or distribution of any controlled substance to include, but not limited to, marijuana, cocaine, amphetamines, heroin, hallucinogens, barbiturates and paraphernalia, is a violation of the laws of the State of Connecticut and is therefore subject to disciplinary action and possible criminal prosecution as defined in Attachment B.
+3.1 The unprescribed use, possession, sale, purchase or distribution of any controlled substance to include, but not limited to, marijuana, cocaine, amphetamines, heroin, hallucinogens, barbiturates and paraphernalia, is a violation of the laws of the State of Connecticut and is therefore subject to disciplinary action and possible criminal prosecution.

 3.2 Student-Athletes must abide by the rules and regulations set forth by the NCAA, the CSU system and the University policies.
 These rules prohibit the use of anabolic steroids, caffeine, amphetamines, and other drugs as ergogenic aids.
 See the Student-Athlete Handbook for a complete description of the alcohol, drug, and testing policies.